• 0091-22-66157017

 Crevice Corrosion

 The resistance to localized corrosion is often assessed by use of the PREN number (%Cr + 3.3 x %Mo + 16 x %N).
-Zeron 100 is made to a minimum PREN of 40, ensuring a guaranteed and high resistance to pitting and crevice corrosion.
+The minimum PREN of 40, ensuring a guaranteed and high resistance to pitting and crevice corrosion.
 Zeron 100 has been in service in seawater since 1986 as castings, and since 1989 as wrought pipes and fittings giving satisfactory performance.

 At sea water temperatures above ambient, 68°F (20°C), the risk of crevice corrosion increases.
 Zeron 100 resists crevice corrosion up to 131°F (55°C) but is limited by the pitting resistance of the welds to about 104°F (40°C).
 With the application of post weld surface treatments, seawater temperatures up to 149°F (65°C) have been handled successfully.